 If you feel anything is unsafe or doesn’t feel right in your workplace, then please ensure you discuss this with your Progress Coach/Work Placement Coordinator immediately.
 The resource below is an excellent link for students to understand health and safety in the workplace.

 How long do placements last and when can I do one?

 The duration of your placement will be dependent upon your course.

-Students will attend placement one or two days per week for a set number of weeks.
-Or, placements can be completed in a block, these placements can be either in college holidays’ or pre-planned during term time in line with student's timetables.
+Students will attend placement one or two days per week for a set number of weeks, or placements can be completed in a block.
+These block placements can be either in College holidays’ or pre-planned during term time in line with a student's timetable.
 The majority of placements we arrange are a combination of one or two days per week and block week/s.
 The duration and time of placements will be arranged to support your studies whilst giving you a high-quality experience of the workplace.

 What checks need to take place before I start?

 Your Work Placement Coordinator will liaise with employers to complete mandatory College and Government checks and processes.

 What do I do if there’s a problem during my placement?

 Talk to someone.
 Either your placement line manager or mentor, your Progress Coach or Work Placement Coordinator.
 We will discuss the concerns raised.

 Do I meet my employer before starting?